lightninglabs/lightning-terminal/README.md

 - Run a single binary that integrates [`loopd`](https://github.com/lightninglabs/loop), [`poold`](https://github.com/lightninglabs/pool) and [`faraday`](https://github.com/lightninglabs/faraday) daemons all in one
-- Access a preview release of the Pool UI; earn sats by opening channels to those needing inbound liquidity
+- Access a preview release of the Pool UI
+- Use Pool to earn sats by opening channels to those needing inbound liquidity

 ## Installation
 Download the latest binaries from the [releases](https://github.com/lightninglabs/lightning-terminal/releases) page.